With Giants ailing and 49ers surging, how ugly will it get on 'Thursday Night Football'?

 I was admittedly skeptical of Brock Purdy’s ability to duplicate last year’s success, but the Niners’ offense has been a machine.
 The scary part is that he has done it while starting the year with two road games.
 San Francisco has scored 30 points in each game, while ranking No. 1 in EPA/play (0.36) and tied for second in yards per play (6.3).
 The Giants defense is on the complete opposite end of the spectrum, ranking 32nd and 27th in the same categories.
 They also are allowing touchdowns on 71.43% of red zone trips so far this year.

 If the 49ers are punching it in for seven points the majority of the time they are deep in Giants territory, I like their chances of going over the total.
-The 49ers should terrorize Daniel Jones, making it difficult to protect the football and eliminate the negative plays that will set Purdy up with short fields for the majority of the night.
+The 49ers should terrorize Jones, making it difficult to protect the football and eliminate the negative plays that will set Purdy up with short fields for the majority of the night.
 Last season, the 49ers offense was even more impressive at home.
 They averaged 28.4 points on the year at Levi's Stadium, but scored at least 35 in all three where Purdy started under center.
 With the Giants defense on a short week to prepare, let’s take full advantage by targeting the team total over.